ParkHero/ParkHero-iOS/README.md

  ---

-This project was creating at CodeFEST8, a hackathon focused on mobility.
+This project was created at CodeFEST8, a hackathon focused on mobility.
 It's the result of less than two days of work, and therefore is still a work in progress.

 ## Screenshots